q-Learning in Continuous Time: Problem Formulation and Preliminaries

 \item For any given $\alpha>0$, the entropy of $\bm\pi$ and its $\alpha$-moment have polynomial growth in $x$, i.e., there are constants $C=C(\alpha)>0$ and $\mu'=\mu'(\alpha)\geq 1$ such that $|\int_{\mathcal{A}} -\log\bm{\pi}(a|t,x) \bm{\pi}(a|t,x)\dd a | \leq C(1+|x|^{\mu'})$, and $\int_{{\cal A}} |a|^{\alpha} \bm{\pi}(a|t,x)\dd a \leq C(1 + |x|^{\mu'})$ $\forall (t,x)$. \end{enumerate} \end{definition}

 Under Assumption \ref{ass:dynamic} along with (i) and (ii) in Definition \ref{ass:admissible}, \citet[Lemma 2]{jia2021policypg} show that the SDE \eqref{eq:model relaxed} admits a unique strong solution since its coefficients are locally Lipschitz continuous and have linear growth; see \citet[Chapter 2, Theorem 3.4]{mao2007stochastic} for the general result.
 In addition, the growth condition (iii) guarantees that the new payoff function \eqref{eq:objective relaxed} is finite.
 More discussions on the conditions required in the above definition can be found in \cite{jia2021policypg}.
+Moreover, Definition \ref{ass:admissible} only contains the conditions on the policy, hence they can be verified.

 Note that the problem \eqref{eq:model relaxed}--\eqref{eq:objective relaxed} is {\it mathematically} equivalent to the problem \eqref{eq:model pi}--\eqref{eq:objective relaxed action}.
 Nevertheless, they serve different purposes in our study: the former provides a framework for theoretical analysis of the value function, while the latter directly involves observable samples for algorithm design.